We connect and engage Swiss and American leaders through inspirational programs

 to strengthen our shared values of liberty, the rule of law, and free enterprise.

-For over 75 years, the American Swiss Foundation has cultivated the traditional friendship between the two countries through citizen-to-citizen diplomacy.
+For nearly 80 years, the American Swiss Foundation has cultivated the traditional friendship between the two countries through citizen-to-citizen diplomacy.
 This historic friendship reaches back over two centuries to the time when Switzerland and the United States were called the "Sister Republics

 ," with shared democratic values, including liberty, the rule of law, and free enterprise.